 What type of potatoes do I use for Duchess potatoes?

-Waxy varieties like Yukon gold or red potatoes are best to use for the right texture in these Duchess potatoes.
+Waxy varieties like Yukon gold or red potatoes are best to use for the right texture in this recipe.
 While you can use a starchier variety, they won’t hold their shape as well.

 Why do you add an egg yolk to mashed potatoes?